marcojonker/data-elevator/README.md

 ```

-* Add a new floor
+* Add a new floor.

 ```
 #!shell